micropython/micropython/docs/library/sys.rst

    The byte order of the system ("little" or "big").

+.. data:: implementation

+   Object with information about the current Python implementation.
+For MicroPython, it has following attributes:

+   * `name` - string "micropython"
+   * `version` - tuple (major, minor, micro), e.g. (1, 7, 0)

+   This object is the recommended way to distinguish MicroPython from other Python implementations (note that it still may not exist in the very minimal ports).

+   .. admonition:: Difference to CPython
+      :class: attention

+      CPython mandates more attributes for this object, but the actual useful bare minimum is implemented in MicroPython.

 .. data:: modules

    Dictionary of loaded modules.
 On some ports, it may not include builtin